scrapy/scrapy/docs/intro/tutorial.rst

 What just happened under the hood?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Scrapy schedules the :class:`~scrapy.Request` objects returned by the ``start_requests`` method of the Spider.
-Upon receiving a response for each one, it instantiates :class:`~scrapy.http.Response` objects and calls the callback method associated with the request (in this case, the ``parse`` method) passing the response as argument.
+Scrapy schedules the :class:`Request` objects returned by the ``start_requests`` method of the Spider.
+Upon receiving a response for each one, it instantiates :class:`~http.Response` objects and calls the callback method associated with the request (in this case, the ``parse`` method) passing the response as argument.

 A shortcut to the start_requests method
 ---------------------------------------
-Instead of implementing a :meth:`~scrapy.Spider.start_requests` method that generates :class:`~scrapy.Request` objects from URLs, you can just define a :attr:`~scrapy.Spider.start_urls` class attribute with a list of URLs.
-This list will then be used by the default implementation of :meth:`~scrapy.Spider.start_requests` to create the initial requests for your spider::
+Instead of implementing a :meth:`~Spider.start_requests` method that generates :class:`Request` objects from URLs, you can just define a :attr:`~Spider.start_urls` class attribute with a list of URLs.
+This list will then be used by the default implementation of :meth:`~Spider.start_requests` to create the initial requests for your spider::

     import scrapy